rleiva/nescience/README.md

 * `Anomalies` for ...
 * `Causal` for ...

-Besides to these classes, the `cajal` library provide the following automated machine-learning tools:
+Besides to these classes, the `nescience` library provide the following automated machine-learning tools:

 * `AutoRegression` for automated regression problems
 * `AutoClassification` for automated classification problems